meceware/meceware.com/docs/fullpage-for-elementor.md

 #### Navigation Tooltip

-This option defines the tooltips to show for the navigation circles in case they are being used.
+This option defines the tooltips to show for the navigation bullets in case they are being used.

 #### Disable Scroll Overflow

 This option is used to prevent `fullpage.js` from creating the scrollbar in certain sections or slides.
-When Scroll Overflow is enabled but the scrollbars in this section is not needed, enable this option.
+Enable this option when [Scroll Overflow](#scroll-overflow) is enabled but the scrollbars in this section is not needed.

 #### Full Height Columns